Do Silverfish Really Bite?

 - Sharp pain that is similar to an ant bite.

-- Red sequential marks on the skin (note that they might be caused even from contact with the insect, a bite is not necessary)
+- Red sequential marks on the skin (note that they might be caused even by contact with the insect, a bite is not necessary)

 - Nose inflammation